EV_Iverson_Shop.jpeg

 E.V.
-Iverson, born in Reynolds, North Dakota, was a first generation American-born Norwegian and the second of six children.
+Iverson was born in Reynolds, North Dakota in 1893.
+He was a first generation American-born Norwegian and the second of six children.
 As a small boy, he moved with his family to Badger, Minnesota where his father established a general store.
+This is where he grew up.

-In his community on the great flyway, hunting was a way of life.
-As a child, he learned how to hunt ducks and geese.
-By the time he was in high school he was acting as a guide for groups of visiting hunters who were likely organized by his father.
-Most of these men called by mouth with varying degrees of success.
+In his community on the great fly-way, hunting was a way of life.
+As a child, he learned how to hunt duck, geese and other wild fowl.
+By the time he was in high school he was acting as guide for groups of visiting hunters.
+Most of the men he hunted with at this time voice called with varying degrees of success.

-In 1917 he graduated from the United States Naval Academy and began his 29-year career with the Navy.
-He also began experimenting with making various hand held duck calls as a hobby.
-Hunting became a sport that he enjoyed with friends whenever he had time.
+In 1917 he graduated from the United States Naval Academy and began his 29 year career with the Navy.
+Hunting during this period of his life became a sport he enjoyed with friends whenever there was time.
+Interested in the idea of a good hand-held call, he experimented with various devices from time to time.

 In May of 1976, E.V. sold Iverson Duck Calls to Emery and Lucy Mitchell of Novato, California.